konradmalik/neovim-flake/readme.md

 ### Home Manager

-The provided home-manager module, which links the configuration to your `XDG_CONFIG_HOME` folder and loads it from there.
+There is a home-manager module provided, which links the configuration to your `XDG_CONFIG_HOME` folder and loads it from there.

 This is the recommended way to use this flake "day-to-day" in your NixOS system.